Tutte Invariants for Alternating Dimaps: Introduction

 When $ G $ is a planar graph and $ G^{*} $ is the dual graph of $ G $, the Tutte polynomial $ T(G;x,y) $ of $ G $ satisfies $ T(G;x,y)=T(G^{*};y,x) $.
 We prove an analogous result for extended Tutte invariants for alternating dimaps.

-Since the reduction operations do not always commute, an invariant defined recursively using reductions may not always be well defined.
-We investigate the conditions required to obtain a well defined Tutte invariant.
-We determine the structure of alternating dimaps for which the extended Tutte invariant is well defined.
-We also establish some excluded minor characterisations for these alternating dimaps when their Tutte invariants are well defined.
+Since the reduction operations do not always commute, an invariant defined recursively using reductions may not always exist.
+We investigate the conditions required to obtain a well defined Tutte invariant for alternating dimaps of genus zero.
+First, we determine the form that an extended Tutte invariant must have, if it is to be well defined for all alternating dimaps of genus zero.
+It turns out that such invariants are of very restricted form.
+Then, we determine the structure of alternating dimaps of genus zero for which extended Tutte invariants are as unrestricted in form as possible.
+We also establish some excluded minor characterisations for those alternating dimaps.

 For any embedded graph $ G $, its associated alternating dimap $ \hbox{alt}_c(G) $ (respectively, $ \hbox{alt}_a(G) $) is obtained by replacing each edge of $ G $ by a pair of directed edges forming a clockwise face (respectively, anticlockwise face) of size two~\cite{Farr2018}.
-The c-Tutte invariant $ T_c(D;x,y) $ of an alternating dimap $ D $ was introduced in~\cite{Farr2018} and shown to be well defined for any alternating dimap of the form $ \hbox{alt}_c(G) $, when it equals the Tutte polynomial of $ G $.
+The c-Tutte invariant $ T_c(D;x,y) $ of an alternating dimap $ D $ was introduced in~\cite{Farr2018} and shown to be well defined for any alternating dimap of the form $ \hbox{alt}_c(G) $ where $ G $ is a plane graph, when it equals the Tutte polynomial of $ G $.
+But it can be defined for some other alternating dimaps too.
 We determine the class of alternating dimaps for which the c-Tutte invariant is well defined.
-It properly contains alternating dimaps of the form $ \hbox{alt}_c(G) $.
+It properly contains alternating dimaps of the form $ \hbox{alt}_c(G) $, where $ G $ is a plane graph.
+This shows that the c-Tutte invariants properly extend the Tutte polynomial of a plane graph.
 Analogous results are established for a-Tutte invariants and $ \hbox{alt}_a(G) $.

+As is common when working with recursively defined invariants, our proofs are mostly by induction.
+It is worth noting that the theory of alternating dimaps can be formulated in terms of bicubic maps \cite{Tutte1948}.
+Each framework has its merits: in alternating dimaps, ordinary graph-theoretic contraction appears in one of the operations, while in bicubic maps, triality has a simple interpretation in terms of cycling through the three available colours.
+We use the alternating dimap framework for the proofs in this paper because the graph concepts used are closer to those found elsewhere in graph theory.

+Earlier versions of this work are in~\cite{YowFM2018pp} (v1 with full proofs, v2 with some details omitted) and the first author's PhD thesis \cite[Chapters 3,5,6]{YowPHD2019}.